Yiming-Gao/UIUC-Spring-2018/Full-Time/ABTesting.md

 ### Null hypothesis
 It embodies the notion that any effect you observe is due to random chance.
 The *hypothesis test* assumes that the null hypothesis is true, and tests whether the effect you observe is a reasonable outcome of that model.

+### Sample Size Estimation and Power analysis for clinical research
+**Significance**: the probability that you're failing to reject the null when it is true.

+**Power**: the probability that you reject the null when it is false.

+#### Factors that affect the sample size
+- P-value (alpha value): if it's small, require large sample size
+- Power: if it's large, require large sample size
+- Effect: if it's small, meaning it's hard to detect, require large sample size

+# Lannett
+Clinical trials are experiments designed to evaluate new drugs to prevent or treat human disease.